Keffi

-Keffi Local Government Area and a traditional and commercial town in Nasarawa State, north central Nigeria.
-Its headquarters are in the town of Keffi.
-Keffi is 50 kilometers from Abuja.
+Keffi is a town and local government area in Nasarawa State, north central Nigeria.
+Keffi is 50 km from Abuja.
 Nasarawa State university is located along the Keffi-Akwanga expressway.

 It has an area of 138 km^{2} and a population of about 92,664 at the 2006 census.
 The postal code of the area is 961.

 History

 Keffi town was founded around 1802 by a Fulani warrior-leader, Abdu Zanga who took the title of 'emir'.
 His small dominion was subject to the Zaria emirate to which it had to pay an annual tribute of slaves.

 In 1902, Keffi was the location of an incident that led to the British invasion of Northern Nigeria, after the "magaji", a representative of the Zaria sultan, killed a British officer.
-When the Magaji found refuge in Kano, this was the pretext for Lugard to invade the northern caliphate.
+When the Magaji found refuge in Kano, this was the pretext for Frederick Lugard to invade the northern caliphate.

 Geography

-Climate

-Keffi LGA covers 138 square kilometers in total and experiences average temperatures of 30 °C. The dry and wet seasons are the two main seasons in the region, and the average humidity in the LGA is 42 percent.
+Keffi LGA covers 138 square kilometres or 53 square miles in total and experiences average temperatures of 30 °C. The dry and wet seasons are the two main seasons in the region, and the average humidity in the LGA is 42 percent.

-Keffi has a tropical wet and dry or savanna climate (Classification: Aw) and is 0 meters above sea level.
-The district averages a yearly temperature of 30.27 °C 86.49F, which is 0.81% warmer than the national average for Nigeria.
-Keffi generally experiences 160.03 wet days 43.84% of the time and receives about 140.81 millimeters of precipitation annually, or 5.54 inches.
+Keffi has a tropical wet and dry or savanna climate (Classification: Aw) and is 0 metres/feet above sea level.
+The district averages a yearly temperature of 30.27 °C (86.49 °F), which is 0.81% warmer than the national average for Nigeria.
+Keffi generally experiences 160.03 wet days 43.84% of the time and receives about 140.81 millimetres or 5.54 inches of precipitation annually.

 In Keffi, the dry season is partly gloomy, the wet season is oppressive, and it's hot all year round.
-The average annual temperature ranges from 63 to 96 degrees Fahrenheit, rarely falling below 57 or rising over 102.
+The average annual temperature ranges from 63 to 96 F, rarely falling below 57 F or rising over 102 F.

 Between January 28 and April 13, a 2.5-month period known as the "hot season," with an average daily high temperature of more than 93 °F. With an average high of 96 °F and low of 73 °F, March is the hottest month of the year in Keffi.

 The 3-to-4 month cool season, which runs from June 20 to October 11, has an average daily maximum temperature of less than 85 °F. With an average low of 63 °F and high of 90 °F, December is the coldest month of the year in Keffi.

+Cloud cover

 The average proportion of sky covered by clouds in Keffi varies significantly seasonally throughout the year.

 The clearer season starts around November and ends around the ending of February.

 December is the clearest month of the year in Keffi, with the sky remaining clear, or partly cloudy 53% of the time on average.

 Beginning around February 26 and lasting for 8.4 months, the cloudier period of the year ends around November 7.

 May is the cloudiest month of the year in Keffi, with the sky being overcast or mostly cloudy 84% of the time on average during this month.